MathysCogne/Make_My_File-42/README.md

 # Make My File - For project 42

+### ⚠️ Note: This project is extremely new and in beta testing

 **Make My File** is a fully automated Makefile generator for C projects, optimized for 42 school.

 Run the executable in your project directory and follow the prompts in the console GUI.

 &nbsp;